Seniorslackers/JenkinsCI-CD/README.md

-# this is my a devops jenkins
+# This is my a devops jenkins